Hi, I'm Thomas Chambon

 Seminars for young researchers

-Once a month, I organize seminars to discuss issues relating to science in general (epistemology, scientometrics, ethics).
-I also invite researchers to share their research work and methods in computer science, mainly with young researchers.
+In 2024, I organized seminars to discuss scientific issues in general (epistemology, scientometrics, ethics).
+I also invited researchers to share their work and research methods in computer science, mainly with young researchers.

 • January 2024: Seminar on ontology and knowledge graphs by Georgeta Bordea